Healthdirect Free Australian health advice you can count on.

 If you or someone you know is having suicidal thoughts, the first thing to do is to talk about it.
 Do not be afraid to ask questions.
 Talking and listening allows a young person to open up about what they are going through and take the first steps towards getting help.
 See below for a list of helplines you can call now.

 If you are with a young person who is thinking about suicide, do not leave them alone.
-Make sure the young person does not have access to things that they could harm themselves with, including sharp objects, drugs, weapons, medications or a car.
+Make sure the young person does not have access to things that they could harm themselves with — including sharp objects, drugs, weapons, medicines or a car.

 Do not promise to keep it a secret — they need professional help.
 Let them know you will support them.
-Get them to promise they will always tell you or another adult if they are feeling like this again.
+Ask them to commit to telling you or another adult if they are feeling like this again.
+Reassure them that help is available.

-A young person at risk of suicide needs to see a qualified mental health professional.
+A young person at risk of suicide should see a qualified mental health professional.
 With the right treatment and support, their situation can improve.

 The first step is to see a doctor for a mental health assessment.
 There are many different treatment options.

-You can also develop a suicide safety plan.
-This will help the young person go through a series of steps for when they are feeling suicidal, including noticing the warning signs, listing all the reasons to live, and taking steps to make themselves safe.
+You can also help the person develop a suicide safety plan.
+This will help the young person go through a series of steps for when they are feeling suicidal, including noticing the warning signs, listing all the reasons to live and taking steps to make themselves safe.

 Beyond Now is an easy-to-use suicide safety planning app for smartphones.
-You can download it from Beyond Blue.
+You can find out how to download it from Lifeline.

 Learn more here about the development and quality assurance of healthdirect content.